-Beginning with Program Year 2015, all Providers (regardless of participation years) were considered to be classified as Modified Stage 2 participants.
-All EPs will be required to meet a total of 10 Meaningful Use Objectives.
-Appendix I contains the listing of MU Modified Stage 2 Objectives.
+Beginning with Program Year 2019, all Providers (regardless of participation years) will be Stage 3 participants.
+All EPs will be required to meet a total of 8 Meaningful Use Objectives.
+Appendix I contains the listing of MU Stage 3 Objectives.
 Some MU objectives are not applicable to every provider's clinical practice, eliminating any eligible patients or actions for the measure denominator.
 In these cases, the EP would be excluded from having to meet that measure.
 Examples of exclusions include dentists that do not perform immunizations and chiropractors that do not e-prescribe.